-We are reaffirming our Neutral recommendation on Agrium.
-Its profit
+We are retaining our Neutral recommendation on Agrium.
+Its revenues

 Agrium Inc., based in Alberta, Canada, is a major retailer of